SumayaAlam19/Assignment1/README.md

 **How the target audience will use it?**
 User can simply log into their computer.
 Then just go to "SA PHOTOGRAPHY" app.
-         1.Click on to "SA PHOTOGRAPHY" app
+1. Click on to "SA PHOTOGRAPHY" app.
-         2.Then it will come up with three options of packages which are,
+2. Then it will come up with the option of displaying all the packages.
+So if user types display, it will display all the packages with all the options of it.
+3. User will have an option to select a number to choose the package
 * Signature Packages
 * Super Saver Packages
 * Wedding Film Packages